 Whether they are caused by medical issues, work schedules, or stress, sleep-related problems are quite common.
-In America, 70% of adults report that they fail to get sufficient sleep at least one night per month, and 11% claim that they get insufficient sleep every night.
+Sleep apnea statistics report that in America about 70% of adults fail to get sufficient sleep at least one night per month, and 11% claim that they get insufficient sleep every night.

 Many of the problems people have with their sleep stem from the inability to switch off from their busy lifestyles.
 Statistics on sleep deprivation through the years show an increase in this trend due to our 24/7 lifestyles.